fairDataSociety/FaVe/README.md

 ## FaVeDB

-FaVeDB is an open source vector database build with Fair Data Principals in mind on top of FairOS.
+FaVeDB is a truly decentralised, open source vector database build with Fair Data Principals in mind on top of FairOS.

 ## Running FaVeDB